DustyIdeas/InternetSpeedTest/README.md

 ## Important Notes

 - **Antivirus Warning**:
   The tool is obfuscated and packaged using `pyinstaller`, which might trigger false positives in some antivirus software.
-Be assured that the project is safe to use.
+I want you to know that the project is safe to use.

 - **Compatibility**:
   This project is compatible with most modern operating systems, including Windows and Linux.